openai/gpt-2-output-dataset/README.md

 <img src="https://i.imgur.com/PZ3GOeS.png" width="475" height="335" title="Impact of Document Length">

-Shorter documents are harder to detect.
-Accuracy of detection of a short documents of 500 characters (a long paragraph) is about 15% lower.
+Unsurprisingly, shorter documents are harder to detect and performance improves gradually with length.
+Accuracy of detection of short documents of 500 characters (a long paragraph) is about 15% lower.

 <img src="https://i.imgur.com/eH9Ogqo.png" width="482" height="300" title="Part of Speech Analysis">